Enlace: History

-Jonas González Rodriguez first got the idea for Enlace in 1981, and in 1984 Rodriguez sent a letter to Costa Rica's national Radio control department.
-On July 17, 1986, he was awarded television license under Number 167 for use of the channel 23 UHF frequency in the Metropolitan region of Costa Rica.
+Jonas González Rodriguez first got the idea for Enlace in 1981, and in 1984 Rodriguez sent a letter to Costa Rica's National Radio Control Department.
+On July 17, 1986, he was awarded a television license under Number 167 for use of the channel 23 UHF frequency in the Metropolitan region of Costa Rica.

-1987 saw the establishment of an office in San Antonio, TX in the Continental Building.
-In August 1988, TBN founder Paul Crouch donated a driver with 10 watts to Channel 23.
-Later engineer Ricardo Jarquín installed the first transmitter for Channel 23.
+In 1987, Rodriguez established an office for Enlace in San Antonio, TX in the Continental Building.
+In August 1988, TBN founder Paul Crouch donated a 10-watt transmitter to Channel 23, and engineer Ricardo Jarquín installed it.
 Channel 23 began transmitting on September 9, 1988.
 In January 1990 they installed a transmitter with 1000 watts in the Irazú volcano.
-During 1991 a trademark was filed for the name Enlace.
-In 1992 Channel 23 began expansion progress.
-The channel installed three repeaters in Limón, Santa Elena and Cerro de la Muerte.
-In 1994, Channel 23 opened its first studio.
-Later on August 2 of that year Channel 23 began transmitting vía satellite during TBN's flagship program Praise the Lord.
+In 1991 a trademark was filed for the name Enlace.
+In 1992, Channel 23 installed three repeaters in Limón, Santa Elena and Cerro de la Muerte.
+In 1994, Channel 23 opened its first studio, and on August 2 of that year, Channel 23 began transmitting via satellite during TBN's flagship program Praise the Lord.

-In 1996 Enlace launched on the Mexican satellite Soldaridad 2 transmitting 24 hours a day, extending their signal all over Latin America.
-During 1998 they changed their satellite to Pas-5 extending all over Europe.
-In 2000 they changed their satellite again to Pas-9, also on that year Enlace Juvenil TV was launched.
-In 2002 TBN Enlace USA was launched as part of TBN's digital lineup alongside The Church Channel and JCTV.
-In 2003, Enlace started transmitting on the satellites Hispasat-1C and Hotbird 6 extending to the Middle East.
+In 1996 Enlace launched a 24/7 broadcast on the Mexican satellite Soldaridad 2, thus extending their signal all over Latin America.
+In 1998 they upgraded their satellite to Pas-5, thereby extending the network's reach all over Europe.
+In 2000 they upgraded their satellite once again to Pas-9, also on that year Enlace Juvenil TV was launched.
+On September 1, 2002, TBN Enlace USA was launched as part of TBN's digital lineup; the network planned to start covering the 10 top Hispanic markets of the country in its first year.
+In 2003, Enlace started transmitting on the satellites Hispasat-1C and Hotbird 6, thus extending to the Middle East.
 In 2005, Enlace started transmitting on Galaxy 23 and Galaxy 19 extending to North America.
 In 2006 they moved transmission to the satellite Galaxy 14.

-In 2007, Enlace started infrastructure changes in Costa Rica.
-Also, on that year Enlace launched on the Nossa TV platform in Brazil transmitting on its satellite Galaxy 28.
-In 2008, Enlace and Enlace Juvenil received new imagery and look.
-Also on that year Enlace started transmitting on DirecTV Latin America for the first time on their satellite Galaxy 3C.
+In 2007, Enlace started retooling their infrastructure in Costa Rica, in addition to launching on the Nossa TV platform in Brazil transmitting from satellite Galaxy 28.
+In 2008, Enlace and Enlace Juvenil received new imagery and look, and they started transmitting on DirecTV Latin America for the first time from the satellite Galaxy 3C.